 - Cambly (Native speakers non-graduates)

-I’ve never wanted to teach English myself, I can barely speak it, but I have made money using my own skills.
+I’ve never wanted to teach English myself, but I have made money using my own skills.

 My best money-earner was drawing the guesthouses and hostels as I went along.
 I would trade my pictures with the owners or sell them to other guests.
 Easy.